 - Use the grain auger strictly as directed.
 Inappropriate use increases your risk of harm.

 - Make sure the emergency stop is near the grain auger inlet.

-A common type of crush injury from livestock occurs when a body part, such as an arm, gets pinned between an animal and a fence.
+A common type of crush injury from livestock occurs when a body part, such as an arm, gets pinned between an animal and a stockyard or in a crush.
 The bigger the animal, the greater the risk of injury.
 Safety suggestions include: